On the topology of rational T-varieties of complexity one: The Chow ring

-In order to conclude we will show that there is a subset of $\qq[D_\rho , D_{(p,v)}]/I$ which generates it as a $\qq$-vector space and whose image is a basis of the Chow ring as $\qq$-vector space.
+where $D_w$ is the invariant prime divisor defined by $w$.
+We will produce a generating set of the domain, as a vector space, whose image via $\phi$ is a vector space basis of the rational Chow ring.